smcnew/Peru_GDM/README.md

 ### File structure
 The code and files are set up to be run as a [project](https://r4ds.had.co.nz/workflow-projects.html) in RStudio.
 This means file paths are relative within the script (for ex. "raw_data" will be a subdirectory within whatever working directory you place the project in).

 Three directories were not synced to GitHub: "GDM_results" and "output_plots", because their contents are too large.
 You should create them before starting.
 "Bird_shapes" is a directory with Birdlife shape files cropped and masked to the study area (Peru).
 You will need to access them yourself and/or contact SMM for them.

+Please check out the GDM package and [vignette](https://cran.r-project.org/web/packages/gdm/vignettes/gdmVignette.pdf) for details of GDM modeling.

 ### A fairly complete list of packages needed (check beginning of each script
 ### for complete list):